Eighonet/aerial-segmentation/README.md

 # aerial-segmentation
-Test repo for a semantic segmentation problem -- check the main.ipynb notebook for the solution.
+Test repo for a semantic segmentation problem -- check the main.ipynb notebook for a solution.